aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/_index.md

 ## **Removing Worksheets using Sheet Index**

 Removing worksheets by name works well when the name of the worksheet is known.
-If you don't know the worksheet's name, use an overloaded version of the [**WorksheetCollection.removeAt(string)**](https://reference.aspose.com/cells/javascript-cpp/worksheetcollection/#removeAt-string-) method that takes the sheet index of the worksheet instead of its sheet name.
+If you don't know the worksheet's name, use an overloaded version of the **WorksheetCollection.removeAt(int)** method that takes the sheet index of the worksheet instead of its sheet name.

 ```html
 <!DOCTYPE html>